Rate of convergence of the critical point of the memory-$\tau$ self-avoiding walk in dimensions $d>4$: Estimation of the proportionality constant

-where the inequality holds since the last term in the first line is positive for sufficiently large $L$.
-Therefore, by \refeq{Pidiffusion}--\refeq{eee} and \refeq{1hatJpc}--\refeq{1-hatJrewrite}, we obtain that there exists a constant $C$ such that for $p\le p_c$
+where the inequality holds because the last term in the first line is positive for sufficiently large $L$, due to $1-\hat J_p(0)\ge 0$.
+Therefore, by \refe{Pidiffusion}--\refe{eee} and \refe{1hatJpc}--\refe{1-hatJrewrite}, we obtain that there exists a constant $C$ such that for $p< p_c$

 for all $k\in [-\pi,\pi]^d$.